jeffreylanters/unity-entity-component-system/README.md

   bool HasService<S> () where S : IService, new();
   /// Gets an asset from this controller.
   AssetType GetAsset<AssetType> (string name);
+  /// Gets an asset from this controller.
+  System.Object GetAsset (string name);
   /// Check whether this controller has an asset. bool HasAsset (string name);
 }